openfisca/openfisca.org/content/tracking.en.md

 title: "Cookies and opt-out"
 layout: tracking

 introduction: "When you visit this website, we leave a small text file (a \"cookie\") on your computer.
-This helps us measure how many visits we\'ve had and which pages are most viewed."
+This helps us measure how many visits we've had and which pages are most viewed."

 consent:
   title: "This website does not show a consent banner for cookies, why?"